-The technique for proper placement of your hands on the steering wheel of your vehicle is often described in terms of how the placement of your hands relates to numbers on a clock.
-This technique is known as ten and two.
-Place your left hand on the top left portion of the steering wheel in a location approximate to where the ten would be if the wheel was a clock.
-Your right hand should be placed on the upper right portion of the wheel where the two would be located.
-Many people feel that their arms are comfortably aligned with their shoulders in the ten and two position.
-This technique keeps your hands in the proper position to use the push and pull method of turning the steering wheel.
+The technique for proper placement of your hands on the steering wheel has changed dramatically over the years but it is most often described in terms of how the placement of your hands relates to numbers on a clock.
+NHTSA now recommends the technique known as 9 and 3.
+Place your left hand on the left portion of the steering wheel in a location approximate to where the nine would be if the wheel was a clock.
+Your right hand should be placed on the right portion of the wheel where the three would be located.
+These recommendations are quite flexible, but keep in mind that 2 and 10 o’clock is no longer recommended because it can be dangerous in vehicles with smaller steering wheels and equipped with airbags.

 As you steer your vehicle, you should never take either of your hands off of the steering wheel.
 The push and pull method of turning the steering wheel allows you to safely rotate the steering wheel while keeping both hands in contact.
 For example, if you are turning to the right, you will push the steering wheel in a clockwise motion with your left hand while simultaneously pulling the wheel in a clockwise motion with your right hand.
 Some drivers simply push the wheel with the hand opposite of the direction in which they are turning while allowing the other side of the wheel to slide through the loose grasp of the other hand.
 It is not acceptable to turn your steering wheel with only the palm of one hand or with your thumbs.
 The push and pull method should be used for every turn, every time you drive.